-BRITISH VALUES – PERMEATES THROUGH EVERYTHING WE DO AT ST AUGUSTINE’S
+BRITISH VALUES – PERMEATES THROUGH EVERYTHING WE DO AT SAINT AUGUSTINE'S CATHOLIC HIGH SCHOOL

 Respect, personal behaviour and self-discipline are at the core of our school ethos and these are modelled by students and staff alike.
 The school promotes respect for others and this is reiterated through our classroom and learning environments.
 In line with our commitment to democracy students at St Augustine’s Catholic High School are always able to voice their opinions and we foster an environment where students are safe to disagree with each other.
 Mutual respect is embraced throughout the curriculum from the concept of ‘fair play’ in PE to the student mentoring programme which promotes mutual respect and support between students across different year groups within the school.